heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 ### Retrieve partitions metadata

-To retrieve partition metadata, create a `PartitionsRequest`.
-The `PartitionsRequest` class allows to set the properties of the catalog request, including:
+The `GetPartition` method in the `VersionedLayerClient` object fetches partitions metadata for a particular layer.
+To retrieve partitions metadata, create a `PartitionsRequest`.
+The `PartitionsRequest` class allows you to set the properties of the partition request, including:

 * `WithBillingTag`: Sets the billing tag used for this request.